Are you performing as well as others in your industry?

-The most tangible benefit of benchmarking is cost savings, which can be significant.
+The most tangible benefit of facility benchmarking is facility related cost savings, which can be significant.
 For example, our Research Facilities group saved more than $158 million over a 5-year period — an average of about $1.25 per square foot annually.

-Most organizations participate in benchmarking for two primary reasons:
+Most organizations participate in facility benchmarking for two primary reasons:

 - To quantify how they stand.